hmrc/channel-preferences-frontend/README.md

                 ),
 ```

-You will also need to amend the moedl file `controllers.internal.SurveyDetailsForm` and the object/case class from:
+You will also need to amend the model file `controllers.internal.SurveyDetailsForm` and the object/case class from:

 ```scala
 object SurveyReOptInDeclinedDetailsForm {